mikaelvesavuori/serverless-observability-example/README.md

 ## Deployment

-_Version 2.0 introduced support for Datadog.
+_Version 2.0 introduced support for Datadog in addition to the existing Honeycomb support.
 It won't quite be as a rich an experience as using Honeycomb but it will definitely be servicable._

 The instructions below relate broadly to either tool.
 When it comes to getting API keys and such, please refer to [Datadog's own instructions](https://docs.datadoghq.com/account_management/api-app-keys/).